 If you are interested in the extent of Norwegian Official Development Assistance, and who the recipients are, please visit Norad's statistics website; Norwegian development aid (norad.no) for information about Norwegian Official Development Assistance (ODA) since 1960.
 As from 1980, this information is divided in sector, region, country, type of assistance and year.
+From 1999, the current sector structure is used and information about agreement partners is included.

-If you have any questions regarding the statistical manual in particular, or statistics for Norwegian Official Development Assistance (ODA) in general, please contact the Section for Statistics and Analysis in Norad: Post-stat@norad.no.
+If you have any questions regarding the statistical manual in particular, or statistics for Norwegian Official Development Assistance (ODA) in general, please contact the Section for Statistics and Analysis in Norad: statistikk.og.analyse@norad.no